19 Examples of Patient Engagement Tools

 16. Request for Feedback

-17. Follow-up Contact
+17. Appointment Follow-up Contact

 The day they meet with a doctor or healthcare provider is extremely stressful for many people.
 They are more worried about their health than accurately understanding everything that is explained to them.
 Rather than allowing patients to function on what they may remember, follow-up contacts provide the chance to strengthen and reestablish patient engagement.

-Following up with a patient allows a healthcare provider to monitor their health to ensure there are no complications, reenforce and reestablish customer education, share and discuss lab results, and schedule future appointments.
+Following up with a patient allows a healthcare provider to monitor their health to ensure there are no complications, and introduce, reestablish, or reinforce patient education, share and discuss lab results, and schedule future appointments.
 These simple follow-ups continue to support and strengthen the existing customer relationships and ensure all of the patient’s questions have been resolved.
-Contact is also vital to post-discharge follow-up care.

 19. Language Translation Technology